-A Week with the Nokia N8: Can Symbian Survive?
+A Week With The Nokia N8: Can Symbian Survive?

 I'm in London this week at Nokia World and it's a defining moment for Nokia.
 Last week Nokia announced their CEO's departure, and new CEO (and Microsoft alum) Stephen Elop.
 Nokia phones once defined state of the art and the S60 platform defined the modern smartphone era in 2002.
-Today, in a world dominated by news of the latest Android and iOS devices, Nokia looks to drive forward their relevance and innovation.Among the plethora of news, one of the highlights is Nokia officially unveiling theĀ N8, their flagship device for the Symbian^3 platform.
+Today, in a world dominated by news of the latest Android and iOS devices, Nokia looks to drive forward their relevance and innovation.Among the plethora of news, one of the highlights is Nokia officially unveiling the N8, their flagship device for the Symbian^3 platform.
 I've been using one for the last week or so and I can safely say it's the best Symbian phone I've ever used.
 The question remains, though: is that good enough in today's competitive market?

 The hardware is first rate.
 The N8 packs a 3.5-inch OLED display, anodized aluminum body (my test unit is a great shade of orange) and 16GB of storage with a microSD slot for added expansion.
 In addition to the standard Nokia charger port there's a micro USB port that also charges the phone (at last) along with HDMI-out.
 Like other vendors, Nokia's gone with a non-removable battery that got me through a hard day with no trouble.